thedev/hipster-jekyll-blog/_posts/2015-05-27-playing-with-rabbitmq.md

 # Demo

-Web Api that pushes messages to RabbitMQ.
+How a simple demo could look like:

-Consumers:
+ - producer: web api which  pushes messages to RabbitMQ
-- filter - validates the message and sends the message in the processing pipeline
+ - consumer0: validates the message and sends the message in the processing pipeline
-- consumer1 - c1 logic and based on the result moves the message to c2 or success queue
+ - consumer1: c1 logic and based on the result moves the message to c2 or success queue
-- consumer2 - c2 logic and moves message to success queue or fail queue
+ - consumer2: c2 logic and moves message to success queue or fail queue
  - use a [Smart Proxy](http://www.enterpriseintegrationpatterns.com/SmartProxy.html) or a [Control Bus](http://www.enterpriseintegrationpatterns.com/ControlBus.html) for system monitoring